+9. After checking the engine oil filler cap O-ring, install the filler cap.

+Wipe off any spilled oil before starting the engine.

-- 1. Engine oil filler cap - 2.
-O-ring - 11.
-Install and tighten the engine oil filler er cap. - 12.
-Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause.
+10. Start the engine and let it idle for several minutes while checking for oil leaks.
+If any leakage is found, immediately stop the engine and check for the cause.